flokk.

 Bosque de la Alhambra

 The forested park that wraps around the Alhambra complex is free to enter and perfect for an afternoon wind-down after the palaces.
-Shaded elm-lined paths run along the Darro river channel and kids ca
+Shaded elm-lined paths run along the Darro river channel and kids can run freely after hours of structured sightseeing.

 nature_and_outdoors